Virtual DOS machine: Windows NTVDM

 NTVDM is a system component of all IA-32 editions of the Windows NT family since 1993 with the release of Windows NT 3.1.
 It allows execution of 16-bit Windows and 16-bit / 32-bit DOS applications.
 The Windows NT 32-bit user-mode executable which forms the basis for a single DOS (or Windows 3.x) environment is called ntvdm.exe.

 In order to execute DOS programs, NTVDM loads NTIO.SYS which in turn loads NTDOS.SYS, which executes a modified COMMAND.COM in order to run the application that was passed to NTVDM as command-line argument.
 The 16-bit real-mode system files are stripped down derivations of their MS-DOS 5.0 equivalents IO.SYS, MSDOS.SYS and COMMAND.COM with all hard-wired assumptions on the FAT file system removed and using the invalid opcode 0xC4 0xC4 to bop down into the 32-bit NTVDM to handle the requests.
 Originally, NTDOS reported a DOS version of 30.00 to programs, but this was soon changed to report a version of 5.00 at asm and 5.50 at asm to allow more programs to run unmodified.
 This holds true even in the newest releases of Windows; many additional MS-DOS functions and commands introduced in MS-DOS versions 6.x and in Windows 9x are missing.

+There was a well-known issue within NTVDM in Windows 2000, where the lack of the NT branding resulted in frequent crashes and instabilities, spurred by the 2-month-long debate between Bill Gates and Jim Allchin.